-Our executive compensation program has three key elements, which are designed to give effect to our guiding principles: base salary, annual cash incentive compensation, and long-term equity compensation.
+Our executive compensation program has three key elements, which are designed to reflect to our guiding principles: base salary, annual cash incentive compensation, and long-term equity compensation.
 We balance our executive compensation program toward equity compensation in order to provide for direct ownership in the business, to align the interests of executives with our stockholders, and to promote a focus on long-term business success.
 We also ensure that the base salary and target annual cash incentive level of each NEO is competitive in order to appropriately retain and reward the NEOs for their ongoing service and achievements.

 We believe that the design of our executive compensation program and our compensation practices support our compensation philosophy.
-Our Compensation Committee will periodically evaluate our compensation program to determine whether it should be adjusted to achieve the principles of the program and to take into account our status as a new publicly-traded company.
-In addition, now that we are a public company, the Compensation Committee will consider the results of stockholder advisory votes on executive compensation and disclose how that consideration affects our compensation decisions and policies.
-In last year's "say-on-pay" vote, 98.6% of the shares voted were cast to approve our executive compensation program.
+Our Compensation Committee will periodically evaluate our compensation program to determine whether it should be adjusted to achieve the principles of the program.
+The Compensation Committee also considers the results of stockholder advisory votes on executive compensation and disclose how that consideration affects our compensation decisions and policies.
+In last year's "say-on-pay" vote, 75.84% of the shares voted were cast to approve our executive compensation program.